dscpsyl/dscpsyl.github.io/README.md

 ## How to Update the About Me Homepage

+The homepage is located in the `index.md` file in the root directory.

 ## How to Add a Page
 Take a look at the basics [here](https://jekyllrb.com/docs/pages/).